 Gas heater (eg. Propex)

-I won't go over the installation of each appliance in this article (check out my other guides for that information), however there are some key pieces of information to be aware of:
+We will look at the installation of these appliances in later chapters.
+For now, there are some key pieces of information to be aware of:

 Because they combust LPG, the fridge, heater, and water heater all need an air intake and an exhaust (flue) outlet.